yottaawesome/onyx32/README.md

 Development is best done in Visual Studio 2019.
 Onyx32 targets the latest Windows SDK.
 Simply clone this repo and open it in Visual Studio -- you should be able to build immediately.

-### Using Win32.Gui.dll
+### Using Onyx32.Gui.dll

 Check `Onyx32.Gui.Tests project` for an example.
-Essentially, in your project in which you want to use Win32.Gui.dll, do the following:
+Essentially, in your project in which you want to use Onyx32.Gui.dll, do the following:

 1. Include `Onyx32.Gui.h` and `Onyx32.Gui.Lib.h` (or just the latter, since it includes the former) located in the `Onyx32.Gui/include/` directory.
-2. Create an instance of `Onyx32Lib`.
+2. Create an instance of `Onyx32Lib` -- this library will automatically load the DLL.
 3. Create the main factory via `Onyx32Lib::GetMainFactory()`.
 4. Create a form builder via `IFormBuilder::GetFormBuilder()`.
 5. Use the form builder to create windows and add controls.